jingyushi/jingyushi.github.io/_news/avattar.md

 related_posts: false
 ---

-One co-authored paper accepted by UIST 24!
+One co-authored paper is accepted by UIST 24!